-I would like to briefly notify you several policies that I have in my classroom this year.
-Students are required to write in their assignment notebook daily.
-I also require that parents initial the notebook nightly to let me know that you have seen their daily assignments and notes sent home.
+I would like to briefly notify you several policies that I have in my classroom.
+Students are required to write in their agenda daily.
+I also require that parents initial the notebook nightly to let me know that you have seen their agenda and notes sent home.
 I have found this practice to be very successful and helpful for both students and parents as a communication tool.
-If I have a question or concern, I may leave you a note to let you know in this notebook as well.
-In addition to the notebook this year, students will have a red folder that will contain homework assignments, notes home, and forms from the office.
-Students are required to carry this folder to and from school, along with the assignment notebook every school day.
+If I have a question or concern, I may leave you a note to let you know in this agenda as well.
+In addition to the agenda this year, students will have a red folder that will contain homework assignments, notes home, and forms from the office.
+Students are required to carry this folder to and from school, along with the agenda every school day.
 The folder contains two pockets, one for papers to be returned back to school, and one for papers to stay at home.
 This is where you can look for homework papers to be completed and insure they return back to school.
-Please ask nightly to see both the red folder and the assignment notebook.
+Please ask nightly to see both the red folder and the agenda.
 Students that repeatedly don’t turn in their homework will have to stay in from recess to finish their work.

 Reading and Math Log

-Every month students will have a calendar that is their reading and math log that is kept in their red folder.
+Every month, students will have a calendar that is their reading and math log that is kept in their red folder.
 They are expected to read and practice math facts four times a week.
 This adds up to about 16 days a month.
 Please initial on every day they complete this on both sides of the calendar.
 Students can practice math facts by using flashcards, computer games, or if the homework I send is practicing facts.
 Students will get a reading and math grade for turning in their calendar at the end of every month.
-We will start in September.
+We will start after Labor Day.

 Students will begin the year taking a 100 addition time test.
-If they pass this, they will move on to subtraction and then addition and subtraction mixed.
-Once they have passed those tests, they will move on to multiplication and division.
-If students don’t pass those first three tests, they will still move on to multiplication and division once we start learning the facts in class.
+If they pass this, they will move onto subtraction and then addition and subtraction mixed.
+Once they have passed those tests, they will move onto multiplication and division.
+If students don’t pass those first three tests, they will still move onto multiplication and division once we start learning the facts in class.
 I don’t give the test in numerical order.
-I order them by difficulty level.
+I order them by difficulty level and how they are taught in our math book.
 Here is the order for multiplication timed test: 0, 1, 2, 5, 10, 3, 4, 11, 9, 6, 7, 8, and 12.
 At the end of the year, I have an ice cream sundae party to celebrate passing multiplication time tests.
 For every timed test the student passes, they will earn a scoop of ice cream or topping.
 If students ever want copies of any timed test, please let me know and I will send some home.